IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ Updated website color scheme to match Coffee Pro logo (orange/coral and blue)
 - ✓ Added "New Signature Drinks" showcase section on home page featuring Tiramisu Pro Frappe and Strawfee Clouds with actual photos
 - ✓ Removed AI chatbot component completely from the website
+- ✓ Changed primary button colors from orange to blue throughout the website

 ## User Preferences